Médéa: Etymology

 Medea is a Roman city named ad Medix or Media ("halfway" in Latin), so called because it was equidistant from Tirinadi (Berrouaghia) and Sufnsar (Amourah) rest house of Mauretania caesarean on the road linking the capital Caesarea (Cherchell) to the colony Auzia (Aumale).

 History

 During the Roman Empire there was a settlement called Lamdia at Médéa.

-During the Roman Empire the town of Lamdia, was the seat of an ancient Christian bishopric of the Roman province of Mauretania Caesariensis.
+Lamdia was the seat of an ancient Christian bishopric of the Roman province of Mauretania Caesariensis.
 Only one bishop of the town is known.
-The Donatist Felix, attended the 411 Conference of Carthage.
+The Donatist Felix attended the 411 Conference of Carthage.
 The town at that time had no Catholic bishops.
 Today Lamdia survives as a titular bishopric of the Roman Church and the current bishop is Marian Eleganti, bishop of Chur.

 Following the defeat of the Berbers in the 11th century, Arab tribes of Hilal and Sulaym descent were settled in the region, mixing with and Arabicizing the local Berbers.